 The girl in the story tried to trick a tooth fairy by placing a corn grain and painted it white.
 To teach the girl an important lesson, she was brought to the fairy’s land and showed her what happens to yellow uncleaned teeth and making her realize that what she did was wrong.

 The story tells of how a girl named Sally went to town in a silly and hilarious way such as walking backwards and upside down.
 The rhyming pattern and wonderful illustrations are a big hit to toddlers.

 The pictures are bright and colorful which gives off a happy and positive mood while reading the story aloud to little ones.
 This is definitely a fun and silly read that is perfect for all ages.

 Getting The Right Books For Your Toddlers

-Encourage your child to learn to appreciate books and develop a more advance literacy skills using these picture books.
-Nowadays where children are spending more time watching internet shows and videos, giving a book to your kids at an early age or reading to them at night helps them develop more complex vocabulary and give them a deeper understanding on the different topics about the world and other day-to-day real life situations.
+Encourage your child to learn to appreciate books and develop more advanced literacy skills using these picture books.
+Nowadays where children are spending more time watching internet shows and videos, giving a book to your kids at an early age or reading to them at night helps them develop more complex vocabulary and give them a deeper understanding of the different topics about the world and other day-to-day real-life situations.

 One of the greatest writers of kids book, Dr. Seuss, once said “The more that you read, the more you will know, the more that you know, the more places you will go”